SAP-archive/fedem-gui/BUILD.md

   and remove the option `-DUSE_FORTRAN=ON`.
   It will then configure without Fortran support.
-  This implies that the *Previewing of Functions* feature will not be available in yur build of FEDEM GUI.
+  This implies that the *Previewing of Functions* feature will not be available in your build of FEDEM GUI.
 You can also specify any of the options listed [here](README.md#activation-of-features-compile-time) in a similar way, to tailor your build further.

-- Open the generated solution file `%USERPROFILE%\Fedem-build\fedemGUI\fedemGUI.sln` in Visual Studio and build the `Fedem` target for `Release` configuration.
+- Open the generated solution file `%USERPROFILE%\Fedem-build\fedemGUI\fedemGUI.sln` in Visual Studio and build the `Fedem` target for `Release` configuration to compile all source files.

+  Build the `INSTALL` target to install the resulting binaries (`.exe` file and dependent `.dll` files) in the folder `${CMAKE_INSTALL_PREFIX}\bin` where `CMAKE_INSTALL_PREFIX` is specified on the `cmake` command (see above).
+The binaries will then be installed in a subfolder named after the current version stored in the `cfg\VERSION` file.